 An Innovative Natural Style of Public Speaking Training

 At a Speaking Circle® you are provided all the support you need to express yourself in your own time and in your own unique way, without fear or discomfort.
-Learn how to move through stage fright by sharing who you really are rather than trying to mask the anxiety.
+Learn how to move through public speaking anxiety by sharing who you really are rather than trying to mask the anxiety.
 Some call this depth of expression, “speaking from the heart,” “the authentic self” or “your real voice.”
 Whatever you call it, you know when you are there; you know when someone else is there; and you know how rare it is.
 And it happens in every Speaking Circle.